-Today aspiring filmmakers are graced with a choice of digital video and film cameras that, in some ways have made much easier for newcomers to shooting their film.
-The choice o digital cameras available have changed the film landscape considerably allowing all sorts of film to be produced with good enough quality in terms of image and audio regardless of budget.
+Today’s aspiring filmmakers are graced with a choice of digital video and film cameras that, in some ways, have made it much easier for newcomers to shoot their film.
+The choice of digital cameras available have changed the film landscape considerably allowing all sorts of film to be produced with good enough quality in terms of image and audio regardless of budget.
 The digital age has contributed to speed up film production and post-production due to its image immediacy.
 With digital, you shoot and you have the image instantly, whereas with film there is the need to send to a lab to process the image, which in turn adds to the overall cost of the production.
 The point here is not to discuss which one is better, digital or film, but to acknowledge that for the independent filmmaker the digital age is causing a revolution.

 This series of short articles and tutorials have the objective to help newcomers to have a better understanding of equipment and software available in today’s video and film market, and perhaps help you to decide which way you go according to your needs and budget.
 Far from pretending to be an ultimate guide, it sheds a bit of light on some subjects of interest for low budget filmmakers.

 We start this series with an overview of image sensors, their differences, and characteristics.

 Every digital video and digital film camera uses an image sensor to capture light and consequently turn into a processed final image that is recorded into a card (SSD, SD, Flash Card or external drive).
 Image Sensors can vary in size, resolution, and format.
 While in the early days of digital cameras the frame format was the well-known standard definition, nowadays it’s common for most cameras to record high definition with a frame format of 16×9.
 High Definition cameras have been in the market now for a few years and their quality varies according to their processor and sensor capabilities, that is what determines how good the final image output is.
 But technology never stops and the latest development has brought us cameras with 2K and 4K formats.